-PART A NATIONAL PRIORITIES (including Critical Control Points) Con tent and relevant outcome(s) Local Authority Planned Level of Service Delivery A4.5 Attendance at Critical Control Points - High risk Farms (Other than dealers) Visits/inspections to verify legislative compliance Outcomes 1, 2, 5 and 6 The Service plans for a 100% inspection programme for all high risk businesses Businesses are risk re assessed following visit/inspection Inspection programme takes into account other agency inspections e.g. RPA/APHA to avoid duplication and joint visits are arranged where necessary; where these agencies are prepared to share their inspection programmes Checks are made using appropriate database data Written reports are given at the time of inspection Major non compliances found during inspections are reported to relevant agencies Revisits are made when actionable infringements have occurred The Service has in-house quality assurance procedures A4.6 Stand by and on call arrangements Emergency interagency contact regarding disease and other enforcement incidents Outcomes 1, 2, 3, 4 and 6 The Service has emergency out of hours contact procedures in place All relevant agencies are aware of contact procedures A5.
-Partnership A5.1 Identified Infringements working and intelligence driven enforcem Identified breaches of legislation, including biosecurity, licensing, welfare, livestock identification, standstill breaches, illegal imports, by products, and other disease control work.
-Irregularities found on documentary checks followed up Outcomes 1, 2, 5 and 6 ent Identified breaches are investigated and appropriate action taken in accordance with the local authority's published Enforcement Policy Follow up checks are made on suspected irregularities identified on AMLS2/AMES
+Con tent and relevant outcome(s) Local Authority Planned Level of Service Delivery A4.5 Attendance at Critical Control Points - High risk Farms (Other than dealers) Visits/inspections to verify legislative compliance Outcomes 1, 2, 5 and 6 The Service plans for a 100% inspection programme for all high risk businesses Businesses are risk re assessed following visit/inspection Inspection programme takes into account other agency inspections e.g. RPA/APHA to avoid duplication and joint visits are arranged where necessary; where these agencies are prepared to share their inspection programmes Checks are made using appropriate database data Written reports are given at the time of inspection Major non compliances found during inspections are reported to relevant agencies Revisits are made when actionable infringements have occurred The Service has in-house quality assurance procedures A4.6 Stand by and on call arrangements Emergency interagency contact regarding disease and other enforcement incidents Outcomes 1, 2, 3, 4 and 6 The Service has emergency out of hours contact procedures in place All relevant agencies are aware of contact procedures A5.
+Partnership A5.1 Identified Infringements Working and intelligence driven enforcement of the state of legislation, including biosecurity, licensing, welfare, livestock identification, standstill breaches, illegal imports, by products, and other disease control work.
+Irregularities found on documentary checks followed up Outcomes 1, 2, 5 and 6 Identified breaches are investigated and appropriate action taken in accordance with the published CES Enforcement Policy.
+The Service recognises that its use of animal health databases to identify breaches needs to be developed.
+At the time of writing this plan the Service is in discussion with Suffolk Trading Standards to share their interrogation of AMLS/Eaml2/ARAMS.
+This would then allow the Service to target repeat offenders who are failing to report movements or breaching standstill periods.